tommasocarraro/NESYKnowledgeTransfer/README.md

 They are available at this [link](https://mindreader.tech/dataset/releases).
 - `nesy`: it contains the implementation of the paper.
 This Python package is organized as follows:
   - `configs`: it contains the configurations to perform the Bayesian optimizations with [Weights and Biases](https://wandb.ai/site).
-  It also contains the best hyper-parameter configurations found in our experiments for the three models and two datasets.
+  It also contains the best hyper-parameter configurations found in our experiments for the all models and datasets.
   They have been included in the repository to allow reviewers to reproduce the code without waiting for the best hyper-parameters to be generated;
   - `data`: it contains functions to process and prepare the datasets for the training;
   - `loaders`: it contains data loaders used to train, evaluate, and test our models;
   - `metrics`: it contains the implementation of the evaluation metrics used in the paper.
 In particular, we used the `F-measure`;
-  - `models`: it contains the implementation of our models, namely the Matrix Factorization and our Neuro-Symbolic model;
+  - `models`: it contains the implementation of our models, namely the LFM baselines, LTN-based baselines, and Neuro-Symbolic knowledge transfer baselines;
   - `training`: it contains some utility functions used to train the models;
   - `tuning`: it contains some utility functions used to perform the hyper-parameter tuning of the models;
   - `utils`: it contains some utility function used by the remainder of the code.